An Interdisciplinary Project

 Human rights and social justice are the degree I am completing, and the framework that holds the ethical core of this inquiry.
 I argue in this project that alonetude, the capacity to be fully present to oneself without performance, audience, or apology, is a human right.
 I argue that its systematic erosion through precarious labour constitutes a rights violation.
 Human rights frameworks ask whose suffering is legible and whose is rendered invisible, whose rest is considered earned and whose is considered indulgent (Nussbaum, 2011; United Nations, 1948).
 This field insists that the personal is political, and that a woman going alone to the sea to recover what work took from her is a claim, a political act, and an act of knowledge production.

 The human rights claim in this project is grounded primarily in Martha Nussbaum’s (2011) capabilities approach, which holds that human rights are substantive freedoms extending beyond mere formal entitlements, the conditions necessary for a fully human life.
 Among the capabilities Nussbaum identifies as fundamental are bodily integrity, emotional expression, play, and control over one’s environment.
 I argue that alonetude, the capacity to be fully present to oneself without performance, audience, or apology, is one of these capabilities, and that its systematic erosion through precarious labour constitutes a capabilities deprivation and therefore a rights violation.
-I am working within a capabilities-based, cosmopolitan tradition rather than a purely legalistic one, because the harm I am documenting exceeds what formal rights instruments can adequately capture alone.
+I am working within a capabilities-based, cosmopolitan tradition rather than a purely legalistic one because the harm I am documenting exceeds what formal rights instruments can adequately capture on their own.
 Article 24 of the Universal Declaration of Human Rights (1948) establishes the right to rest and leisure, yet it leaves unnamed what precarious labour does to the body’s capacity for rest over time.
 The capabilities approach holds that gap.

 Thompson Rivers University Award for Excellence in Interculturalization plaque